Skip to content

 Colour Theory in Food Photography

-Understanding colour relationships can dramatically improve your images.
-Complementary colours (opposites on the colour wheel) create vibrant, eye-catching images.
-For example, orange foods (like roasted vegetables) pop against blue backgrounds, while red items (tomatoes, strawberries) look stunning with green accents.
+Understanding colour relationships can transform your images.
+Complementary colours (opposites on the colour wheel) create vibrant, eye-catching shots.
+For example, orange foods like roasted vegetables pop against blue backgrounds.
+Red items like tomatoes and strawberries look stunning with green accents.

-Monochromatic schemes using different shades of the same colour create sophisticated, elegant images.
-Consider the overall colour palette of your brand when planning shots to ensure consistency across your marketing materials.
+Monochromatic schemes use different shades of one colour.
+They create sophisticated, elegant images.
+Keep your brand's colour palette in mind when planning shots.
+That keeps your marketing materials consistent.

 Post-Processing for Professional Results

-Even the best photographs benefit from light editing.
-Free apps like VSCO, Snapseed, or Adobe Lightroom Mobile offer powerful editing capabilities.
+Even the best photos benefit from light editing.
+Free apps like VSCO, Snapseed, or Adobe Lightroom Mobile offer powerful tools.

 Basic Adjustments: Start with exposure, contrast, and saturation.
-Food photography typically benefits from slightly increased contrast and vibrant (but not oversaturated) colours.
+Food photography usually benefits from slightly higher contrast and vibrant, but not oversaturated, colours.

-Consistency is Crucial: Develop a consistent editing style that reflects your brand.
-This might mean using the same filter, maintaining similar colour temperatures, or applying consistent contrast levels across all images.
+Consistency is Crucial: Build a consistent editing style that reflects your brand.
+That might mean the same filter, similar colour temperatures, or the same contrast levels across all images.

-Don't Over-Edit: Heavy filters and unrealistic colours can make food look unappetising.
-Aim for images that enhance the natural appeal of your dishes rather than dramatically altering them.
+Don't Over-Edit: Heavy filters and unrealistic colours make food look unappetising.
+Aim to enhance the natural appeal of your dishes, not dramatically alter them.

 Building a Content Calendar and Strategy

-Consistency in posting is as important as image quality.
-Develop a content calendar that includes:
+Posting consistently matters as much as image quality.
+Build a content calendar that includes:

 • Daily specials and seasonal menu items